TCS on Money Transfer Abroad from India – Simple Guide

 Advantages

-- A person who is able to transfer money abroad from India but consequently does not pay Income Tax loses the 5% TCS paid by them.
+2. A person who is able to transfer money abroad from India but consequently does not pay Income Tax, loses the 20% TCS paid by them.
 The government gets to keep this money as revenue, ultimately collecting money as tax from such individuals.

 Disadvantages

-- The requirement of checking TCS applicability and the amount to be paid as tax on every transaction is going to increase the transaction processing time for the banks and authorized dealers.
-The RBI rules for money transfer make it such that it takes about 1 to 2 days for KYC documents verification and then initiating the money transfer transaction.
+1. The requirement of checking TCS applicability and the amount to be paid as tax on every transaction is going to increase the transaction processing time for the banks and authorized dealers.
+The RBI rules for money transfer make it such that it takes about 1 to 2 days for KYC documents to be verified and then initiate the money transfer transaction.
 With this rule, the time taken for processing outward remittance transactions is just going to increase more.

-- People who are sending money for emergency purposes such as medical treatment abroad, education, business trips etc would have to factor in funds for paying the TCS amount, creating hardship of having extra working capital.
+3. People who are sending money for emergency purposes such as medical treatment abroad, education, business trips etc. would have to factor in funds for paying the TCS amount, creating hardship of having extra working capital.

 How To Save Money On Your Remittances Abroad From India